SpikeVax COVID-19 Vaccine (Moderna, mRNA-1273) For 2022

-On December 22, 2020, the UAE Fatwa Council, under the chairmanship of Shaykh Abdallah bin Bayyah, issued a 'fatwa' (Islamic ruling) allowing the coronavirus vaccines to be used in compliance with Islamic Sharia's objectives on the protection of the human body and other relevant Islamic rulings.
+On December 22, 2020, the UAE Fatwa Council, under the chairmanship of Shaykh Abdallah bin Bayyah, issued a 'fatwa' (Islamic ruling) allowing the vaccine to be used in compliance with Islamic Sharia's objectives on the protection of the human body and other relevant Islamic rulings.

 SpikeVax COVID-19 Vaccine (Moderna, mRNA-1273) CPT Code

-The AMA offers a new resource to identify the appropriate CPT code combination for each patient's type and dose of a COVID-19 vaccine.
-The American Medical Association has updated the CPT code to reflect the booster/third dose, 0013A, 0011A, and other codes are listed on this CMS page.
+The AMA offers resources to identify the appropriate CPT code combination for each patient's type and dose of a COVID-19 vaccine.
+The updated CPT code for the booster/third dose, 0013A, 0011A, and other codes are listed on this CMS page.